yello-xyz/playfetch/README.md

 - Choose either **Internal** or **External** user type depending on your use case and click **CREATE**.
 - Fill in the required fields, click **SAVE AND CONTINUE**, then click **ADD OR REMOVE SCOPES**.
 - Check scope **.../auth/userinfo.profile** and **.../auth/userinfo.email**, then click **UPDATE** and **SAVE AND CONTINUE**.
 - If you picked **External** user type above, you can add some test accounts (before publishing the app to production).
 Make sure to include the email address you want to use for your first admin user.
+Note that you will still need to grant these users access in PlayFetch as well.
 - Click **SAVE AND CONTINUE** and **BACK TO DASHBOARD**.
 - Select **Credentials** in the sidebar, then click **CREATE CREDENTIALS** and **OAuth client ID**.
 - Select **Web application** as **Application type** and pick a name.